National College of Art and Design

 The National College of Art and Design CORE year explains a variety of approaches to drawing and, through a variety of challenging projects, teaching staff attempt to induct students into ways of visual thinking that will sustain them in whatever specific areas of art they specialize.
 All CORE students have the opportunity to acquaint themselves with the main specialties at NCAD before making a final choice on which area of art or design they wish to study for the remaining three years of their degree.

 Specifically, students are introduced to the basics of drawing, painting, printmaking, photography, three-dimensional studies and design, in order to broaden their knowledge, and understanding of the methods, materials and processes of the visual arts.
-In addition, students encounter various problem solving methods concerning design and fine art disciplines through project work and blocks of study in ceramics, glass, metals/jewellery, painting, embroidery, fashion, printed textiles, printmaking, sculpture, woven textiles and visual communication disciplines.
+In addition, students encounter various problem solving methods concerning design and fine art disciplines through project work and blocks of study in ceramics, glass, metalwork, jewellery art, painting, embroidery, fashion, printed textiles, printmaking, sculpture, woven textiles and visual communication disciplines.

 Students are encouraged to explore their own creative potential via personal projects which may highlight areas of interest for further study.
 A tutorial system operates to monitor student progress throughout the year and to help each student maximize their individual potential.